Legal Tech

 By Alex Smith

 As more lawyers begin to lean on generative AI-driven tools, there is a rising question about how this might impact law firm pricing models.
+Also, Chief Legal Officers are thinking about how generative AI can be integrated into their firms to enhance efficiency and reduce costs.

 Legal workflows and deliverables that previously took multiple days to complete — such as due diligence reviews that involve reading heaps of contracts and flagging any potential issues — can now be crossed off in a matter of hours thanks to technologies like next-gen search, knowledge graphs or generative AI.
 Do these new technology-enabled time savings present a conundrum for lawyers, who have primarily built their practices around the billable hour?